itpp-labs/website-addons/website_sale_available/doc/index.rst

 * Open the shop and choose any product
 * Click ``Add to cart``
+* RESULT:

   * In the right column a quantity of available products displays
-* If there is no available products the corresponding row is colored red and you're not allowed to continue payment
+  * If there is no available products the corresponding row is colored red and you're not allowed to continue checkout